CompVis/taming-transformers/README.md

 ### News
+#### 2022
+- More pretrained VQGANs (e.g. a f8-model with only 256 codebook entries) are available in our new work on [Latent Diffusion Models](https://github.com/CompVis/latent-diffusion).
+- Added scene synthesis models as proposed in the paper [High-Resolution Complex Scene Synthesis with Transformers](https://arxiv.org/abs/2105.06458), see [this section](#scene-image-synthesis).
+#### 2021
 - Thanks to [rom1504](https://github.com/rom1504) it is now easy to [train a VQGAN on your own datasets](#training-on-custom-data).
 - Included a bugfix for the quantizer.
 For backward compatibility it is disabled by default (which corresponds to always training with `beta=1.0`).